kxxbeomjun/BridgeTA/README.md

 # BridgeTA
-Official implementation of BridgeTA
+Official implementation of **"BridgeTA"** (Paper under review).

-Codes will be coming soon!
+🚧 Codes will be released upon paper acceptance.